Inflammation in your mouth may raise your risk of developing cancer.

 Develop Good Oral Habits

-There are also studies that indicate that your oral health is related to other chronic conditions such as diabetes, cardiovascular disease, and other major health conditions.
+Some studies indicate that oral health is related to other chronic conditions such as diabetes, cardiovascular disease, and other major health conditions.
 It isn’t clear whether the association is clear causation, if the conditions are enhanced when you don’t take care of your oral health, or if it is just inflammation of the mouth alone that determines your risk.

-What is clear is that oral health is a good indicator of your overall health, not just an addition to it.
-If you want to help your risk for chronic disease and illness, then a good place to start is to develop good oral habits and to see your dentist on a regular basis to ensure that you are on the right course for a healthy future.
-If the fear of pain is holding you back, discuss options of dental sedation with your dentist to calm your anxiety and ensure that your oral health doesn’t suffer.
+Oral health is a good indicator of your overall health, not just an addition to it.
+If you want to help your risk for chronic disease and illness, then a good place to start is to develop good oral habits and see your dentist regularly to ensure that you are on the right course for a healthy future.
+If the fear of pain is holding you back, discuss dental sedation options with your dentist to calm your anxiety and ensure that your oral health doesn’t suffer.

 Schedule Your Appointment

 Is a dental phobia keeping you away from the dentist?
-If you have not been to the dentist because you suffer from moderate to severe dental phobia, we are here to help you!
+If you have not been to the dentist because you suffer from moderate to a severe dental phobia, we are here to help you!
 The Dental Anesthesia Center is a state-of-the-art dental facility for patients who require general anesthesia, deep sedation, or oral sedation for their dental care.
-The sedation method for an individual is determined on the patient’s medical history and current physical and mental health.
+An individual’s sedation method is determined by the patient’s medical history and current physical and mental health.